oluwatoyint/NetflixDataAnalysisInSQL/README.md

 )
 ```
 **Objective:**  Identifying the duplicates and moving them into a new table
 #### Method 2: Delete duplicates.
 To use this method we have to create a new column named ID, make it a PRIMARY KEY of datatype int and let it auto increase by 1.
+For this project this is the recommended method.
 ```sql
 ALTER TABLE netflixStaging
 DROP CONSTRAINT [pk_ntc]